lerausenco/KBE-Prosjekt/A2 - Weldability Check.md

 The class to handle HTTP requests is implemented here, along with some helper functions to parse the results and read HTML files.
 Both do_GET() and do_POST() requests are implemented.
 The handler also calls the weldability checker and the function which creates the feedback array.
 It also writes the parameter values into a text file, so that the NX-visualiser can read them.

 ### Wall.py
-The class to store Wall-objects, with helper functions to print and return the parameters.
+The class to store Wall-objects, with helper functions to print and return the parameters in a structured way.

 ### Block.py
 A class used in NXOpen to make Block objects.